cvcg11/cvcg11/README.md

 ## About Me
-Software Engineering student focused on **backend development with Java and SQL**, with hands-on experience integrating **web, mobile, and desktop applications** through REST APIs.
+Software Engineering student focused on **backend development with Java and SQL**, with hands-on experience integrating backend systems with web, mobile, and desktop clients through REST APIs.

 I prioritize clean and maintainable architectures, applying:
 - **Domain-Driven Design (DDD) principles**